Oslo-Nye-Fagskole/pro2002-samples/Module 4/shop_api_v2/README.md

 ```

 Both operations return appropriate HTTP status codes (**200** for update, **204** for delete) confirming successful completion.
 To view and confirm the changes above, access the full product list after each to see the difference.

+With SQLite database now, all changes made through the API are persisted.